-et al. 2006; see Fig. 15a) consisting of O8 clusters: all of these structures are molecular, and in all of them each molecule is connected with two other molecules, at distances of ~2.1-2.2 Å (the intermolecular distance is ~1.2 Å).
-The Cmcm structure, first suggested in Neaton and Ashcroft (2002), is the true GGA ground state, but it differs from experiment; as Figure 16a shows, its enthalpy is ~10 meV/atom lower than for the experimentally found structure (Fig. 15a).
-Metastability of the experimentally studied structure cannot yet be ruled out, but it seems likely that this discrepancy is rather due to deficiencies of the GGA.
-Molecules in the $(O_2)4$ clusters interact by weak intermolecular covalent bonds: each O2 molecule has two unpaired electrons occupying two molecular π^ -orbitals, and sharing these electrons with neighboring molecules creates two intermolecular bonds per molecule and a non-magnetic ground state (Ma et al. 2007; Stuedel and Wong 2007).
-It is well known that DFT-GGA does not perform well for stretched covalent bonds, the root of the problem being in the locality of the exchangecorrelation hole in DFT-GGA, whereas the true exchange-correlation hole in such cases is highly delocalized.
+At 25 GPa we found two particularly interesting structures - one consisting of zigzag chains of $O_2$ molecules (Cmcm structure of Neaton and Ashcroft, 2002; Oganov and Glass, 2006, see Figure 15b) and one with more complex chains of molecules (see Figure 15c).
+These have strong similarities with the experimentally observed structure (Lundegaard et al., 2006; Fujihisa et al., 2006, see Figure 15a) consisting of O8 clusters: all of these structures are molecular, and in all of them each molecule is connected with two other molecules, at distances of $\sim 2.1-2.2$ Å (the intermolecular distance is $\sim 1.2$ Å).
+The Cmcm structure, first suggested in Neaton and Ashcroft (2002), is the true GGA ground state, but it differs from experiment; as Figure 16a shows, its enthalpy is ~10 meV/atom lower than for the experimentally found structure (Figure 15a).
+Metastability of the experimentally studied structure cannot yet be ruled out, but it seems likely that this discrepancy is due to deficiencies of the GGA.
+The $(O_2)4$ clusters are held together by weak intermolecular covalent bonds: each O2 molecule has two unpaired electrons occupying two molecular $\pi^$ -orbitals, and sharing these electrons with neighboring molecules creates two intermolecular bonds per molecule and a non-magnetic ground state (Ma et al., 2007; Steudel and Wong, 2007).
+It is well known that DFT-GGA does not perform well for stretched covalent bonds, the root of the problem being in the locality of the exchange-correlation hole in DFT-GGA, whereas the true exchange-correlation hole in such cases is highly delocalized.
 At high pressure, intermolecular distances decrease, intermolecular bonds become more similar to normal covalent bonds and the true exchange-correlation hole becomes more localized.
-Therefore, we can apply the GGA with greater confidence for the prediction of the structure of the metallic ζ -phase.
+Therefore, we can apply the GGA with greater confidence for the prediction of the structure of the metallic $\zeta$ -phase.

-For the ζ -phase, evolutionary simulations at 130 GPa and 250 GPa uncovered two interesting structures with C2/m and C2/c space groups (Ma et al. 2007).
-These have very similar enthalpies (Fig. 16a); the C2/m structure is slightly lower in enthalpy and matches experimental X-ray diffraction and Raman spectroscopy data very well, better than the C2/c structure (Ma et al. 2007).
-Both structures contain well-defined O_2 molecules; our simulations show that oxygen remains a molecular solid at least up to 500 GPa.
-Phonon dispersion curves of the C2/m structure (Fig. 16b) contain clearly separated molecular vibrons and show that the structure is dynamically stable, except at 110 GPa, where we see tiny imaginary frequencies in the Γ -V direction, close to the Brillouin zone center.
+For the $\zeta$ -phase, evolutionary simulations at 130 and 250 GPa uncovered two interesting structures with space groups C2/m and C2/c (Ma et al., 2007).
+These have very similar enthalpies (Figure 15a); the C2/m structure is slightly lower in enthalpy and matches experimental x-ray diffraction and Raman spectroscopy data very well, better than the C2/c structure (Ma et al., 2007).
+Recently (Weck et al., 2009) our predicted C2/m structure of $\zeta$ -oxygen was experimentally confirmed.
+Both structures contain well-defined O2 molecules; our simulations show that oxygen remains a molecular solid at least up to 500 GPa.
+Phonon dispersion curves of the C2/m structure (Figure 15b-d) contain clearly separated molecular vibrons and show that the structure is dynamically stable (Figure 16), except at 110 GPa, where we see tiny imaginary frequencies in the $\Gamma$ -V direction, close to the Brillouin zone centre.
 Such soft modes may result in small-amplitude long-wavelength modulations of the structure at very low temperatures.